-3. Science - $\frac{3}{2}$ Three units or sets of competencies, to consist of $\frac{1}{2}$ one unit or set of competencies of Biology I or Biology I taught in a contextual methodology, and $\frac{2}{2}$ two units or sets of competencies in the areas of life, physical, or earth science or technology which may include, but are not limited to, the following courses:

-- a.
-Chemistry I,

-- b.
-Physics,

-- c.
-Biology II,

-- d.
-Chemistry II,

-- e.
-Physical Science,

-- f.
-Earth Science,

-- g.
-Botany,

-- h.
-Zoology,

-- i.
-Physiology,

-- j.
-Astronomy,

-- k.
-Applied Biology/Chemistry,

-- 1. Applied Physics,

-- m.
-Principles of Technology,

-- n. qualified agricultural education courses,

-- contextual science courses which enhance technology preparation, or

-- (2) a science, technology, engineering and math (STEM) block course meeting the requirements for course competencies listed in paragraph 3 of subsection B of this section, whether taught at a:

-- (a) comprehensive high school, or
+1 the areas of life, physical, or earth science or technology which 2 may include, but are not limited to, the following courses: Chemistry I, 3 a.
+4 b.
+Physics, 5 C. Biology II, 6 d.
+Chemistry II, 7 Physical Science, е. f.
+Earth Science, 8 9 g.
+Botany, 10 h.
+Zoology, 11 i.
+Physiology, 12 j.
+Astronomy, 1.3 k.
+Applied Biology/Chemistry, 14 1.
+Applied Physics, 15 Principles of Technology, m.
+16 qualified agricultural education courses, n.
+17 (1) contextual science courses which enhance Ο. 18 technology preparation, or 19 a science, technology, engineering and math (2) 20 (STEM) block course meeting the requirements for 2.1 course competencies listed in paragraph 3 of 22 subsection B of this section, whether taught at 23 a: 24 comprehensive high school, or (a)

-- (b) technology center school when taken in the tenth, eleventh or twelfth grade, taught by a certified teacher, and approved by the State Board of Education and the independent district board of education,

-- p. science courses taught at a technology center school by a teacher certified in the secondary subject area when taken in the tenth, eleventh or twelfth grade upon approval of the State Board of Education and the independent district board of education, or

-- q. other science courses with content and/or rigor equal to or above Biology I;

-4. Social Studies - $\frac{3}{2}$ Three units or sets of competencies, to consist of $\frac{1}{2}$ one unit or set of competencies of United States History, $\frac{1/2}{2}$ one-half to $\frac{1}{2}$ one unit or set of competencies of United States Government, $\frac{1/2}{2}$ one-half unit or set of competencies of Oklahoma History, and $\frac{1/2}{2}$ one-half to $\frac{1}{2}$ one unit or set of competencies which may include, but are not limited to, the following courses:

-a.
-World History,
+1 (b) technology center school when taken in the 2 tenth, eleventh or twelfth grade, taught by a certified teacher, and approved by the 3 State Board of Education and the independent 5 district board of education, 6 science courses taught at a technology center school р.
+7 by a teacher certified in the secondary subject area when taken in the tenth, eleventh or twelfth grade 8 9 upon approval of the State Board of Education and the 10 independent district board of education, or 11 other science courses with content and/or rigor equal 12 to or above Biology I; 1.3 Social Studies - Three units or sets of competencies, to 14 consist of one unit or set of competencies of United States History, 15 one-half to one unit or set of competencies of United States 16 Government, one-half unit or set of competencies of Oklahoma 17 History, and one-half to one unit or set of competencies which may 18 include, but are not limited to, the following courses: 19 a.
+World History, 20 b.
+Geography, 2.1 C. Economics, 22 d.

-- b.
-Geography,

-- c.
-Economics,

-- d.
 Anthropology, or

-- e. other social studies courses with content and/or rigor equal to or above United States History, United States Government, and Oklahoma History;

-5. Arts - 1 One unit or set of competencies which may include, but is not limited to, courses in Visual Arts and General Music; and

-6. Computer Education or World Language - + One unit or set of competencies of computer technology, whether taught at a high school or a technology center school, including computer programming, hardware and business computer applications, such as word processing, databases, spreadsheets and graphics, excluding keyboarding or typing courses, or + one unit or set of competencies of foreign or non-English language.
+- e. other social studies courses with content and/or rigor equal to or above United States History, United States Government, and Oklahoma History; - 5.
+Arts One unit or set of competencies which may include, but is not limited to, courses in Visual Arts and, General Music, agricultural power and technology, or agricultural communications; and - 6.
+Computer Education or World Language One unit or set of competencies of computer technology, whether taught at a high school or a technology center school, including computer programming, hardware and business computer applications, such as word processing, databases, spreadsheets and graphics, excluding keyboarding or typing courses, or one unit or set of competencies of foreign or non-English language. - E. 1.

-E. 1.
 In addition to the curriculum requirements of either subsection B or D of this section, in order to graduate from a public high school accredited by the State Board of Education students shall complete the requirements for a personal financial literacy passport as set forth in the Passport to Financial Literacy Act and any additional course requirements or recommended elective courses as may be established by the State Board of Education and the district school board.
-School districts shall strongly encourage students to complete two units or sets of competencies of foreign languages and two units or sets of competencies of physical and health education.
-2. No student shall receive credit for high school graduation more than once for completion of the same unit or set of competencies to satisfy the curriculum requirements of this section.
+School districts shall strongly encourage students to complete two units or sets of competencies of